okpunosolomon/Asset-Management-App/BRD, UAT and USER GUIDE_README.md

 ---

 ### Executive Summary
-SOL Ltd required a unified solution to manage the full lifecycle of organisational assets — from request and approval to allocation and recovery.
+SOL Ltd required a unified solution to manage the full lifecycle of organisational assets, from request and approval to allocation and recovery.
 Manual handling caused inconsistencies, approval delays, and limited audit visibility.

 The Model-Driven Power App built on **Microsoft Dataverse** and **Power Automate** delivers: